JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 {id="idea-plugin__id"}

 A unique identifier of the plugin.
-It should be a fully qualified name including namespace to not collide with existing plugins.
+It should be a fully qualified name similar to Java packages and must not collide with the ID of existing plugins.

 **The identifier value cannot be changed between the plugin versions.**